abhijna1128/INCTURE_REACT/readme.md

-                                        React UI re-renders with new state To insatll library of redux: npm install redux react -redux

-libarry to connect redux with react - react-redux
+                                        React UI re-renders with new state To insatll library of redux: npm install redux react -redux libarry to connect redux with react - react-redux

+API:
+Set of rules and protoclos that allow software to communicate with each other.

+Rest API:(Representational state Transfer Api)
+Set of rules and protocols to build scalable web services using http Key features:
+--Stateless -  not able to remember the previous request,independent request.
+               As rest API follows http portool it is stateless --Client server
+--HTTP methods: GET,POST,PUT,DELETE etc
+--Endpoint:
+URL through which action is executed

+JSON:(Javascript object notation)

+Status code:3 digit number
+200 - OK
+201 - Created
+204 - No content
+400 - Bad request
+401 - Unauthorized
+500 - Internal Server Error
+404 - Not found

+Axios:
+Promise based http client that is used because of its cleaner sytax and additional feature compared to fetch npm install axios

+Middleware:
+Its a function that sits between our action adn reducer We can intercept,modify,delete or cancel our action before it reaches to reducer

+If we want to perform asynchronous operations like api call,log actions for debugging,handle authentications, loading ondicators etc we use Middleware

+npm install react-redux thunk

+Error handling in react:
+graceful catching and managing error inside our application so that user do not face blank screen